 Omineca Spruce Beetle Outbreak

-More than 341,000 hectares of forest in the Omineca Region are currently infested by spruce beetles.
+For the Omineca Region, just over 354,000 hectares was impacted by spruce beetles in 2019.
 This number is considerably higher than normally would be expected (e.g., only 7,653 hectares in 2013) and represents the biggest spruce beetle outbreak in British Columbia since the 1980s.

 The spruce beetle is native to British Columbia and is regularly seen in forested areas, but higher-than-normal populations have been detected in the Omineca region.

 Since 2014, the B.C.
 Government has been actively identifying tree stands in this region where adult beetles and their young are present.

 The total estimated spruce beetle attack in the Omineca Region is approximately 503,779 hectares, most of which (259,629 hectares) is in the Prince George Natural Resource District.
 This is up from approximately 340,405 hectares of spruce beetle-infested forest detected in 2018.

 Although this outbreak is a concern, the situation is not comparable to the spread of the mountain pine beetle in recent decades.